Tucan444/Sphericalia/README.md

 If you change sphPosition call `Setup()` afterwards.

+<p id="ssm"><p/>

 ### Spherical Space Manager (ssm)

 This file functions as the core of the engine pulling everything together. <br>
 Its located on the ___SphericalSpace___ game object. <br>
 To get it use public variable or `GameObject.Find("___SphericalSpace___").GetComponent<SphSpaceManager>()`.

+Usefull functions in this class include:
+- get static \[circles, gons, shapes]
+- populate \[all, circles, triangles & quads, triangles, quads]
+- sort collider trigger
+- collide circle
+- collide trigger circle
+- ray cast triggers/colliders
+- get triggered \[circles, gons, shapes, uv tiles]
+- clear triggered

+Get static functions are not optimal but are fast enough as they were intended for editor, light baking. <br>
+Populate refreshes all of said type, use when changing static object or using *toggle invisible/empty* on static objects.
+These functions are expensive. <br>
+Use sort collider after using *toggle collider/trigger*.
+Can get expensive with many colliders/triggers.
+Try using only once per frame.<br>
+Collider/ray cast functions work scene-wise. <br>

+### Adding objects

+If you want to generate objects before game please have a look at [uvTiles file](https://github.com/Tucan444/Sphericalia/blob/main/Sphericalia/Assets/Scripts/Sphericalia/Objects/UVTiles.cs). <br>

+There is currently no way of adding new objects at runtime. <br>
+Use empty objects for this, they act as if they werent there until [`.ToggleEmpty()`](#objScript) is called.

+## Owari